Bass Lesson 13 Rehearsing

-Rehearsing is something many bands do in strange ways.
+Bass Lesson 13 Rehearsing: rehearsing is something many bands do in strange ways.
 For instance: I was playing in a band that had just started.
 We’d been rehearsing all the tunes, and we could play them, though there was still a lot of work to be done.
-The most logical thing to do for this band, was to work on these tunes a little bit more.
+I thought that the the most logical thing to do for this band, was to work on these tunes some more, so we could play them properly before an audience.
 This never happened, only new tunes were rehearsed, so that in the end – when I quit this band – we could play a lot of tunes badly.
-For some reason, I was not able to convince the members of this band that this was not the right way.
+Unfortunately I was not able to convince the members of this band that they should listen to me.

 Make a program for your rehearsal